samanxsaybani/samanxsaybani/README.md

 Linux for my working environment 🐧, Terrafrom for automating & managing cloud infrastructure 📝, Docker & Kubernetes for containerization & orchestration 🚢, and any new tool that would come handy!

 #### 👨🏻‍💻 Programming Languages I use are
 Python🐍, Bash🐧, JavaScript & TypeScript💠.
-I'm comfortable with backened development with python, and task scripting with both python & bash.
+I'm comfortable with backened development with python, and scripting with both python & bash.
 And for front-end, I can utilize JavaScript & TypeScript to fulfill the needs!

 #### 📚 Education & Certificates I obtained include:
 - Fundamentals of Computing Specialization from Rice University's online CS program | [Mini Projects Repo](https://github.com/samanxsy/Rice-university-mini-projects)